toliaqat/xenon-wiki/Leader-Election-And-Replication-Design.md

  * REPLICATION
  * OWNER_SELECTION

-The EAGER_CONSISTENCY option determines if a request is committed only when group membership is stable and a majority of nodes accept the update.
+The ENFORCE_QUORUM option determines if a request is committed only when group membership is stable and a majority of nodes accept the update.

 ## Leader/Owner Selection (View Progression/Reconfiguration)